Tanishq Reddy: Career

-Tanishq Reddy was inspired by Chiranjeevi to join acting.
+Tanishq Reddy studied from hyderabad public school later went to st.marys college himayat nagar and yusufguda and later went to deccan medical college and in career was inspired by Chiranjeevi to join acting.
 After taking classes from Kishore Namit Kapoor's acting school, Shiamak Davar's dance institute and martial arts (Kalaraipayattu, Muay Thai, and Taekwondo) and losing 45 kilograms.
 He noted that Allu Arjun advised him to improve his dancing at his Film Nagar shed and that Allu Sirish and Allu Bobby helped him initially prior to entering the film industry.
 Tanishq made his debut with Duniya (2011) in a supporting role.
 He made his starred in the ensemble film Aa Aiduguru (2014) and worked on Sukumar and Allu Arjun's short film I Am That Change later that same year.

-He worked as an associate director for the films Malli Raava (2017) and Jersey (2019) and also played supporting role in Chakkiligintha (2018) during this time.
+He worked as an associate director for the films and also played supporting role in Chakkiligintha (2018) during this time.
 He made his solo lead debut with Sakala Kala Vallabhudu (2019).
 His recent movie was Darpanam (2019), in which he plays a ghostbuster.
 In 2020, he started the Needy Desk initiative.